submergedstructure/transcript-editor/README.md

 ## Todo

-* I need to check the code selecting the currently active word based on the current time reported by the player.
-Seems it some cases it is selecting the wrong word.
 * I need to make the timestamps editable.
 * I need to make the words themselves editable.
-* Ability to move forward and backward by segments or words as well as moving the audio forward / backward by 5 seconds.
 * Add keyboard shortcuts.
 * Add communication to a server to save edited transcripts.
 * Add download of trnanscripts in various formats.